 Cabanas Maracuya – Brisas de Zicatela, Oaxaca, Mexico

 Airy spaces, bright colored walls, and lots of natural light make this cabana look as tropical as it probably is.
 Plus, it sits among gardens and near a swimming pool.
 The owners also offer massage and own a surf shop on the beach, which is three minutes away. $27/night.

 What’s the coolest Airbnb rental you’ve stayed in?
-If you haven’t used Airbnb before, sign up here to get 10% off your first stay, and let us know where you go!
+If you haven’t used Airbnb before, sign up here to get a discount on your first stay, and let us know where you go!